-In the previous chapter we’ve covered how to write invoices: all the different elements invoices should include, the order in which these elements should appear on the invoice and so on.
+In the previous chapter we’ve covered how to write invoices & templates in the correct format: all the different elements invoices should include, the order in which these elements should appear on the invoice and so on.
 However, you shouldn’t have to start afresh every time you want to issue an invoice by opening a brand new document, writing all the required fields on it and filling them out.
 It’s much easier to create a template: then all you have to do each time you want to issue an invoice is fill it out with the relevant client’s order details.
 In the rare case where you receive a special request to send a different type of invoice, you can simply cut out the unnecessary elements, add new ones, move elements around and so on (take care not to erase the original template, though!).

 In this chapter we’ll discuss different types of temples and various programs on which you can create such templates.

-Different Types of Templates
+Different Types of Invoice Templates

 Ideally, an invoice template should include all the following elements.
 The order presented here is the recommended order in which these elements should appear on a blank invoice template:

 - The Logo of your business – at the top of the invoice

 - A field for the sender’s name and contact information, titled “From“

 - A field for the client’s name and contact information, titled “To“

 - A field for the Invoice Number

 - A field for the Invoice Date (the date on which it is issued)